Instruction Handlers#

 S

-All instruction handlers begin and end with a special macro called AVAILABILITY
+All instruction handlers begin with the AVAILABILITY

 .

-is expanded to a suitable call of sync
+expands to a suitable call of sync

 .
 In our example, it expands to sync(6)